 by Craig Pickerill Sleep related breathing disorders place a substantial monetary burden on the economy in the form of decreased productivity, work accidents, and health-related complications.1 Experts in dentistry, pre-surgical …Read CE Article

 Dental Sleep: Continuing Education

 Dental Sleep Practice provides continuing education and other valuable resources to help you build upon your expertise in dental sleep.
 Our continuing education is updated regularly and accessible any time, from anywhere.

 by DeWitt C. Wilkerson, DMD In October 2017, the American Dental Association (ADA) released a policy statement addressing dentistry’s role in sleep-related breathing disorders.1 The policy encourages dental professionals to …Read CE Article

 by Cara Riek, DNP, RN, FNP-BC, IBCLC, DABLS and Peter Vitruk, PhD, MInstP, CPhys, DABLS Introduction The treatment for ankyloglossia is a lingual frenectomy,1 which leaves a diamond-shaped surgical wound …Read CE Article

 By Allen J. Moses, DDS, Elizabeth T. Kalliath, DMD, and Gloria Pacini, RDH Introduction Overwhelmingly, patients diagnosed with obstructive sleep apnea (OSA) receive treatment with continuous positive air pressure (CPAP), …Read CE Article

-You are probably paying close attention to how your patients breathe during sleep, but have you been curious about how they breathe during the day?Read CE Article
+You are probably paying close attention to how your patients breathe during sleep, but have you been curious about how they breathe during the day?
+I have spent most of …Read CE Article